Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/PRESENTATION.md

 ### Section Two: Columnar Transposition

-Now, we need our second keywork, so let's choose `short`.
+Now, we need our second keyword, so let's choose `short`.
 That intermediate ciphered text we just created in the last step is written in rows beneath `short`.
 We now have this:
 |**S**    |**H**    |**O**    |**R**|**T**|
 |:---:|:---:|:---:|:---:|:---:|
 |D|D|G|F|G|